peteruhnak/git-migration/README.md

 * relying on dependencies specified in Versions
 	* these days dependencies are specified in ConfigurationOf/BaselineOf, but old approach relied on some other way, I am ignoring these dependencies to further improve perfomance, but I am not sure if it is safe for all repos
 		* if you know how these works and you have a repository using them, then pull requests are welcome
-* OSSubProcess/ProcessWrapper freezing/crashing
-	* I have bad experience with ProcessWrapper on Windows (that's why I made [shell proxy](https://github.com/peteruhnak/pharo-shell-proxy/) for myself), and I had reports of OSSubProcess freezing on Mac; PW/OSS failing will require for the migration to restart
-		* note that this problem affects only GitFileTree-based import; fast-import doesn't use them
-* GitFileTree import doesn't preserve merge information
-	* this doesn't impact the functionality of the code, only the metahistory is somewhat obscured
-		* fast-import doesn't suffer from this and it will convert MCZ merges as git merges

 ## Prerequisites

 * git installed in the system and available in `PATH`
 * **Pharo 6+**
-	* it should work in Pharo 5 too, however there are some weird unicode-related issues that were breaking the build… if you _must_ use it on Pharo 5, then let me know
+	* it could probably work in Pharo 5, however there were some weird unicode-related issues that were breaking the build… let me know if you _must_ use it in Pharo 5

 ## Installation